TaniaAsh/IgniteML/README.md

 # MLCourse
-MLCourse for non IT professionals
+Machine Learning Course for non IT professionals Please find more information in courseplan.ipynb